Change of Major/Minor Procedures

 How to become a Liberal Studies Major:

 Liberal Studies is a comprehensive major composed of a minimum of 60 credits.
-Fifty one of these credits are selected by the student to meet his or her own scholarly interests and educational objectives.
+Fifty-one of these credits are selected by the student to meet his or her own scholarly interests and educational objectives.
 Courses are grouped into three concentrations (17 credits minimum each) that when linked together constitute a coherent theme.
 The proposed major program of study will need to be approved by the Liberal Studies Steering Committee.
 The remaining credits for the major consist of three 3 credit courses (LS 201 Introductory Liberal Studies Seminar; LS 301 Liberal Studies Research Seminar; and LS 480 Liberal Studies Capstone Seminar).
 To graduate with the Liberal Studies Comprehensive Major, students must complete the requirements specified for the Bachelor of Liberal Studies Degree.

 Please note: It may not be possible to have an appointment time the same day you come in—it is important to plan ahead.

-2. For your meeting with the Associate Dean:
+2. For your meeting with Dr. Goulet:

 Be prepared to discuss, at least in broad terms, the areas in which you would like to concentrate.